 When it comes to choosing travel tattoos, the choices are endless.
 I knew I wanted something that related to travel, yet wasn’t sure what to get.
 After many contenders, I ended up getting the word “numinous” on my arm.
 The word, Latin in origin, describes an experience that makes you fearful, yet fascinated.
 Awed yet attracted.
 The powerful, personal feeling of being overwhelmed and inspired.
 I chose it, because that is how travel makes me feel.

-My second travel tattoo is a map of the world with a compass as a background.
+I wasn’t done with travel tattoos, so I got another.
+The second is a map of the world with a compass as a background.
 There are a couple of faint stamps intertwined with it as well.
-After all, you need a compass to navigate the world and we all love to collect stamps in our passports.
-It felt right and I love it.
+After all, you need a compass to navigate the world, and we all love to collect stamps in our passports.
+It felt right, and I love it.
 What also makes it special is that I got it here in Italy, our second home.